Rgaboriau/House-Monitoring/README.md

 # House monitoring project

 This projects aims to collect and to monitor a few datas in the house.
+In the future, I would like to see if I can predict some value.
+For instance, I could predict the electricity cost given the temperature.

 main.py:
 - Measure and collect the temperature in 3 places (2 indoor, 1 outdoor) through Raspberry Pi